SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Benchmark experiments

 \subsection{Network architectures}

-Deep learning approaches for image-based tasks are typically based on either \acp{CNN} or \acp{ViT}. \acp{CNN} are very efficient, as they focus on local image features, requiring less training data and computation.
-On the other hand, \acp{ViT} rely on an attention mechanism, leveraging both local and global features.
-While this allows them to consider the entire image context, \acp{ViT} typically require more training data and computation than \acp{CNN} \cite{liu_swin_2021}.
+Deep learning approaches for image-based tasks are typically based on either \acp{CNN} or \acp{ViT}. \acp{CNN} rely on convolutional filters that scan across an image to detect patterns such as colours, shapes, and textures.
+These filters are learned during training and are computationally efficient, making \acp{CNN} practical for many applications.
+However, because these filters operate over relatively small regions, \acp{CNN} are inherently restricted in their ability to model long-range relationships between distant parts of an image \cite{dosovitskiy_image_2021}.
+On the other hand, \acp{ViT} rely on attention mechanisms that can attend to all regions of an image simultaneously, allowing them to capture intricate, global relationships, which can be advantageous in complex environments.
+However, this flexibility comes at a cost, as \acp{ViT} typically require significantly more training data and computation \cite{liu_swin_2021}.
+Given these trade-offs, we opted to benchmark both approaches.

-For \acp{CNN}, we opted for YOLO-based architectures, which have been applied in forestry segmentation tasks \cite{wolk_enhancing_2025, gyawali_tree_2025}.
-Specifically, we used YOLOv11\footnote{\url{https://docs.ultralytics.com/models/yolo11}} and YOLOv12 \cite{tian_yolov12_2025}, with the latter adopting a hybrid approach with attention operations.
-For \acp{ViT}, we chose Mask2Former \cite{cheng_masked-attention_2022} with a Swin Transformer \cite{liu_swin_2021} backbone, a combination performing well on forestry segmentation tasks \cite{vidanapathirana_wildscenes_2025, fortin_instance_2022}.
-Furthermore, we experimented on small and large variants of these architectures to benchmark potential trade-offs between computational efficiency and performance.
-Lastly, we further assess the best-performing model to characterize its performance.
+For \acp{CNN}, we chose YOLO-based architectures, which have been applied for detection and segmentation tasks in forestry \cite{wolk_enhancing_2025, gyawali_tree_2025}.
+Specifically, we used YOLOv11\footnote{\url{https://github.com/ultralytics/ultralytics}} and YOLOv12 \cite{tian_yolov12_2025}, with the latter adopting a hybrid approach with attention operations.
+For \acp{ViT}, we chose Mask2Former \cite{cheng_masked-attention_2022} with a Swin Transformer \cite{liu_swin_2021} backbone, a combination which performs well on different forestry-related tasks \cite{vidanapathirana_wildscenes_2025, fortin_instance_2022}.
+Swin Transformer relies on a more efficient hierarchy-based attention mechanism, scaling linearly instead of quadratically.
+Furthermore, we experimented on small and large variants of each model to benchmark potential trade-offs between computational efficiency and performance.
+The Small YOLOv11 and YOLOv12 models are around \SI{9}{M} parameters, while the \mbox{X-Large} variants are around \SI{60}{M}, approximately 6$\times$ larger.
+As for Mask2Former, the Swin-Small and Swin-Large variants are of \SI{69}{M} and \SI{216}{M} parameters, respectively, a size factor of around 3$\times$.
+We note that Mask2Former with Swin-Small and the X-Large YOLO models have a similar parameter size, which will be of interest when comparing architectures.
+Lastly, we further assessed the best-performing model to characterize its performance.